 Several years ago, I started a job as a grant writer on a development team for a large nonprofit in North Carolina.
-Having worked in and around nonprofits for years, I’d responded to RFP’s and RFI’s (requests for proposals/information) and written the odd government or foundation grant application before, but I’d never been solely responsible for an organization’s entire grants program.
-As an office of one, with no clerical support other than what I could drum up with offers of lunch or chocolate, I found myself in charge of bringing in over $1 million annually, for two separate organizations.
+Grants management was new to me even though I had worked in and around nonprofits for years.
+While I’d responded to RFP’s and RFI’s (requests for proposals/information) and written the odd government or foundation grant application, I hadn’t been solely responsible for an organization’s entire grants management program.
+As an office of one, with no clerical support, I found myself in charge of bringing in over $1 million annually, for two separate organizations.

 Build Your Own Grants Folder

 Using a structure that works for you, build a grants management file that YOU control and fill it with everything you need to maintain a consistent and successful grants program for your organization.
 Create a regular schedule (quarterly, biannually, or annually) for updating information that tends to change throughout the year, such as program budgets, new employee resumes/duties, outcomes information, etc. These are the main folders I use: